pierrediedhiou/cybersecurity-journey/glossary.md

 delivers outsourced security services to organizations that cannot build or maintain an internal SOC.
 Services typically include 24/7 monitoring, threat detection and incident response
+- **Mitigation (Social Engineering)** — Proactive measures to reduce the likelihood or impact of social engineering attacks, including security awareness training, MFA and email filtering
+- **Malware Download** — A social engineering delivery method where the victim is tricked into downloading and running a malicious file, often disguised as a legitimate document or software update
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services